 SolutionVonage Contact Center for Salesforce with Omni-Channel Integration

-ResultsIncreased customer satisfaction scores - 8.7 to 9.2 (out of 10), Expanded omni-channel presence, increasing chat instances from 1,000 per quarter to 4,000, while lowering headcount by 20%, average hold time was reduced by 125 seconds.
+ResultsIncreased customer satisfaction scores: 8.7 to 9.2 (out of 10); expanded omni-channel presence, increasing chat instances from 1,000 per quarter to 4,000, while lowering headcount by 20%; average hold time reduced by 125 seconds

 Vertafore, a company that provides software services to the insurance market, has been a strong performer for years: they’ve consistently held significant market share, revenues have been healthy and customer satisfaction scores have regularly come in at a solid 8.7 out of 10.